enasequence/read_docs/faq_metagenomes.rst

 There should only be one MAG submitted for each species within a biome.
 This can be determined using a de-replication step or by choosing the highest quality representative genome for each predicted species.

 MAG assemblies are registered within ENA in the same domain as cultured isolate genome assemblies which means that these genome assemblies are searchable alongside cultured isolates and are used by the same downstream processes.
-As a metagenomic sample can contain many duplicate genomes of the same organism and as MAG assemblies are more prone to contamination, we request only the highest quality unique-taxon submissions are submitted as MAGs.
+As an environmental sample can contain many duplicate genomes of the same organism and as MAG assemblies are more prone to contamination, we request only the highest quality unique-taxon submissions are submitted as MAGs.
 This means only the highest quality sequences and most accurate annotated features are used within these downstream services to keep them as relevant and informative as possible.

 How is the quality of a metagenomic assembly defined?
 =====================================================